CoveMB/pipeFlow/README.md

 ```

-- **addToReturnOn**: will add the return value on the given key of a given function to the return property
+- **addToReturnOn**: will add the return value of a given function to the specified key to the return property of the context
 ```js
 const handler = pipeFlow(
   addToReturnOn("status", () => "ok" ),